How to Get a Chinese Visa – Index

 What happens if I overstay my Visa?

-The law states that for illegal residence of aliens, warning shall be given; in serious cases, a penalty of 500 Yuan per day shall be imposed on illegal residence, not to exceed a total of 10,000 Yuan, or detention period shall be between 5 and 15 days.
+The law states that for illegal residence of aliens, a warning shall be given; in serious cases, a penalty of 500 CNY per day shall be imposed on an illegal residence, not to exceed a total of 10,000 CNY, or a detention period shall be between 5 and 15 days.

 As usual, Chinese law is somewhat vague and it’s difficult to assess what a “serious case” is.
 Our suggestion is to avoid any overstay and always exit the country before the visa expires.